d1shs0ap/cs348-project/README.md

 ### To start client
 1. Go through steps 1-3 of the [Flutter installation guide](https://docs.flutter.dev/get-started/install).
-2. Invoke `Run > Start Debugging` on your IDE, select `web` as your chosen device.
+2. Open VS Code at `cs348-project/client`, then invoke `Run > Start Debugging`, selecting `web` as your chosen device.
 This step will make sense if you've followed step 1.

 # Features